 As mentioned earlier, the action sequences really aren’t that stellar.
 None of them have enough “bite” to them and they’re either too long or too short.
 That being said, they’re still visually stunning and provide an entertaining watch for casual moviegoers.
 For fans of the franchise, however, they’re nothing but a disappointment.
 The main plot is much more intriguing, which just makes the action scenes even more of a chore to get through.

 Iron Man 3 proves to be much better than Tony Stark’s second solo outing.
 It provides a more grounded approach to a superhero film, something rare nowadays.
 The villains are bland and the action sequences are a slog.
 However, the writing and tone are more satisfying than in previous films.
 The humor is more effective and the camp factor is dialed down quite a bit, which is a welcome change.
-It’s possible that the main reason for its status in fans’ heads is because of how massive the film before it was.
+It’s possible that the main reason for its status in fans’ heads is because of how massively overhyped the film was before it released.
 Regardless, it’s much more entertaining than its given credit for and is one of the most underrated MCU films.

 Iron Man 3 stars Robert Downey Jr., Gwyneth Paltrow, Don Cheadle, Guy Pearce, Rebecca Hall, Stephanie Szostak, James Badge Dale, Jon Favreau, Ben Kingsley.
 Directed by Shane Black.